RM 1,405 Find Cheap Flights from North America to Southeast Asia

 Good to know

-Low season
+Low seasonMay

-Most popular time to fly and prices are also 11% lower on average.
+Most popular time to fly (37% more expensive on average)

-Flight from San Francisco to Kuala Lumpur Airport
+Flight from Vancouver to Kuala Lumpur Airport

 Flights from North America to Southeast Asia: the best tips from KAYAK users